The pastry shops I love keep going out of business.

 The week before Maggie McCullough's closed some seven years ago, I bought all their brioche to put in my freezer.
 About three years ago, I brought my daughter to Babette's Feast to celebrate with her favorite pear tart as was our tradition, only to find a note taped onto the door.
 Not long ago, I stopped by the Belgian bakery in town and noticed it was now a bagel store.
 At least my daughter wasn't with me when I walked into the store.

 The store looked more or less the same.
 The only difference is the food in the display cases.
 One was filled with bagels and the one that usually tested my willpower the most, the one showcasing beautiful cakes and tarts, was sparse and sad.
+I asked for pear tarts, they had none.
+I looked at my other favorites: the almond croissants didn't have sliced almonds on the outside.
+The palmiers were thick and not of the right color.

 (Rather then posting pictures of sad foods, I thought I'd post ones that reminded me of what used to be.)